spring-projects/spring-loaded/README.md

 	git clone https://github.com/SpringSource/spring-loaded

-Once cloned there will be three projects suitable for import into eclipse.
-The main project and two containing testdata.
-One of the test projects is an AspectJ project (containing both Java and AspectJ code), the other test project is a Groovy project.
+Once cloned there will be some projects suitable for import into eclipse.
+The main project and some test projects.
+One of the test projects is an AspectJ project (containing both Java and AspectJ code), and one is a Groovy project.
 To compile these test projects in Eclipse you will need the relevant eclipse plugins:

 AJDT: update site: `http://download.eclipse.org/tools/ajdt/42/dev/update`